 Regina's other childhood memories include taking trips with her mother to the food pantry in New York City Housing authority (NYCHA) to pick up block cheese and powered milk - government surplus food- and having traditional southern Christmas dinners with her family and friends.

-Her dad took the family on vacations to his home in Goldsboro, NC.
-Her grandmother had a screen door and she always hoped to live in a house with a screen door.
+Her dad usually took the family on vacations to his home in Goldsboro, NC.
+Her grandmother lived in house with a screen door and Regina hoped to also live in a house with a screen door.

 Throughout school, she worked hard and landed a job with NYC Transit.
 After working more than twenty years in management, she retired and has been a resident of Henry County, GA for more than fifteen years.